 Note: This is not a complete list and should not replace advice from your dietitian or healthcare provider.

-The low FODMAP diet is a temporary diet that restricts foods high in FODMAPs to help manage symptoms like bloating, diarrhoea and gas, particularly if you've been medically diagnosed with irritable bowel syndrome (IBS).
+The low FODMAP diet is a temporary diet that restricts foods high in FODMAPs to help manage symptoms like bloating, diarrhoea and gas, particularly if you've been diagnosed with irritable bowel syndrome (IBS).

 The low FODMAP diet can help you find out which FODMAPs you can tolerate and which FODMAPs cause your symptoms.
 Understanding this will help you to follow a less restrictive, more nutritionally balanced diet for the long term that only restricts the foods that trigger your symptoms.

-It's important to work with a dietitian
+It's helpful to work with a dietitian

 - Most people can tolerate at least some of the high FODMAP food groups.
 By identifying which foods are triggering symptoms, you can re-introduce groups that aren't a problem for you.